discord-jda/JDA-Website/docs/using-jda/interactions.md

             public void onSlashCommandInteraction(SlashCommandInteractionEvent event) {
                 if (event.getName().equals("hello")) {
                     event.reply("Click the button to say hello")
-                        .addActionRow(
+                        .addComponents(ActionRow.of(
-                          Button.primary("hello", "Click Me"), // Button with only a label Button.success("emoji", Emoji.fromFormatted("<:minn:245267426227388416>"))) // Button with only an emoji
+                          Button.primary("hello", "Click Me"), // Button with only a label Button.success("emoji", Emoji.fromFormatted("<:minn:245267426227388416>")))) // Button with only an emoji
                         .queue();
                 } else if (event.getName().equals("info")) {
                     event.reply("Click the buttons for more info")
-                        .addActionRow( // link buttons don't send events, they just open a link in the browser when clicked Button.link("https://github.com/discord-jda/JDA", "GitHub")
+                        .addComponents(ActionRow.of( // link buttons don't send events, they just open a link in the browser when clicked
+                            Button.link("https://github.com/discord-jda/JDA", "GitHub")
                               .withEmoji(Emoji.fromFormatted("<:github:849286315580719104>")), // Link Button with label and emoji
-                            Button.link("https://docs.jda.wiki/", "Javadocs")) // Link Button with only a label .queue();
+                            Button.link("https://docs.jda.wiki/", "Javadocs"))) // Link Button with only a label .queue();
                 }
             }